rsachdeva/drive-deposits/README.md

 `just deployed-delete-drive-deposits-event-bus`

-calls dependent recipes - deletes [event rule with lambda target and then event bus] and then queries from dependent recipes
+calls dependent recipes - deletes (event rule with lambda target and then event bus) and then queries from dependent recipes (with deployed-delete-drive-deposits-dynamodb-queries)

 #### create aws deployment related commands for EventBridge, EventBus, Cloudwatch log groups and Lambda Write DynamoDB function